iaalm/xraygpt/xraygpt/xraydb/README.md

 - top\_mentioned\_entities: top mentioned entities, reference to entity tables

 #### Book metadata
-- srl: fresh start char position
+- srl: start reading location, where a new book should open for the first time
-- erl: end char position
+- erl: end reading location, where ‘before you go’ page shows
 - has\_images: has images
 - has\_excerpts: has excerpts
 - show\_spoilers\_default: show spoilers default